Ancient Valetta, Malta

 The interior is over-the-top ornate, with intricately carved stone walls, painted vaulted ceilings, and side altars decorated with scenes from the life of St. John, each dedicated to a patron saint.

-This entire church is such a miraculous work of art, such a glitter of gold, such exquisite detailing of which we have never seen the likes.
+This entire church is such a miraculous work of art, a dazzling glitter of gold, exquisite detailing of which we have never seen the likes.
 This church will long be in our memory.